 Students discover various marketing elements, including group pricing, tourism events, trade shows and referral systems.
 The importance of image and networking is also among the topics discussed.

-The BLS stated that most food services managers have less postsecondary education than a bachelor's degree.
+The BLS stated that most food service managers have less postsecondary education than a bachelor's degree.
 However, work experience is usually needed to qualify for this job.
-As seen in May 2014 figures from the BLS, a total of 198,016 food services managers were employed nationally and received a median annual wage of $48,560.
-The BLS estimated little or no growth in employment rate of these managers from 2012-2022.
+As seen in May 2015 figures from the BLS, a total of 201,370 food service managers were employed nationally and received a median annual wage of $48,690.
+The BLS estimated a 5% growth in employment of these managers from 2014-2024.

 Continuing Education Information